computationalgeography/campo/documentation/general/install.rst

 -----------------

 We suggest to install |miniconda|, a Python package and environment management system.
-An alternative is provided by |anaconda|.
+An alternative distribution is |anaconda| provided by Continuum Analytics.
-The user guide and short reference on conda can be found |minicondadoc|.
+The user guide and short reference on the conda pacakge manager can be found |minicondadoc|.